Dial 7-1-1 to get assistance communicating with standard (voice) telephone users.

 Allows a person who has a speech disability to use both a telephone and a video device to make relay calls.

-Free service for anyone who is deaf or hard of hearing to engage in meetings (in-person or remote), group conversations in a videoconference and multi-party conference call.
+Free service for anyone who is deaf or hard of hearing to engage in group conversations, in a videoconference and multi-party conference call.

 Enhanced Speech to Speech features provide users with the ability to set up call times, contacts, and faster call set up.